Embraser01/moleculer-middleware-permissions/README.md

 # Options

 - `checkFunction`: A function that return `true` if the request has enough permissions.
     Else, the return value will be send in the rejected `PermissionError`.
     For the default behaviour search for `basicPermissionCheck` in `src/index.js`.
 - `permissionsPath`: Path to look for the request permissions (from the `ctx` object).
     Default to `meta.user.permissions`,
+- `pathSeparator`: Separator to use when there is a `.` in a property.

 # License